 The project manager initiated a review of the project status and identified a few key stress points.

 Project delivery status of physical assets was progressing well, including the civil work, hardware installations, and was mainly on time and budget

 Operational readiness and the management of change posed a significant challenge:

 The magnitude of operational readiness items such as introduction to the site, site acceptance, and procedural document was vastly underestimated

-The scope was very poorly defined that led to multiple scope change and re-work at the point of handover and site acceptance
+The scope was very poorly defined that led to multiple scope changes and re-work at the point of handover and site acceptance

-Several approved capital scope items were removed from the project through informed decision making with no formal management of change or change request to the capital approvals
+Several approved capital scope items were removed from the project through informed decision making with no formal management of change or change requests to the capital approvals

 A very strong project team with poorly defined roles and responsibility

 Poor engagement with the project sponsor

 Poor project controls with poor content and an inconsistent message to the Steering committee (VPO and GMs).
 To further compound this matter, the project controls were never delivered on time.

 By applying the Kepner-Tregoe Project Management framework, the following corrective actions were taken:

 The operational readiness requirements, scope, and schedule were updated with the correct level of granularity.

 The original scope and supplementary request items were reviewed, defined, and formalized.
 Key stakeholders were engaged at the sub-committee level and the deliverables and timing were communicated.

 The change management process for the project was formalized and the responsibility for approvals was delegated to the sub-committee members

 The operational readiness requirements were defined, specific documents and procedures were identified for development, and the scope and schedule were updated

 The project team was realigned with specific areas of responsibility and project leads were appointed.
 Specific duties and responsibilities were defined for cost control, project engineering, technology, user acceptance, deployment, scheduling, and project control.

 The relationship with the project sponsor is critical to the success of any project.
 Open communication or transparency was established to ensure a fully informed and engaged project sponsor